 UK to open citizenship path to Hong Kongers from January

-Britain’s government has announced that it will open a new special pathway to obtaining British citizenship for eligible Hong Kongers from January 2021
+Britain’s government has announced that it will open a new special pathway to obtaining U.K. citizenship for eligible Hong Kongers from January 2021

-LONDON -- Britain’s government announced Wednesday that it will open a new special pathway to obtaining British citizenship for eligible Hong Kongers from January 2021.
+LONDON -- Britain’s government announced Wednesday that it will open a new special pathway to obtaining U.K. citizenship for eligible Hong Kongers from January 2021, taking another step toward solidifying a policy denounced by China.

+Britain announced in early July it was extending residency rights for up to 3 million people eligible for the British National Overseas passport in Hong Kong, stressing that it would uphold its duty to the former British colony after the new law was imposed.

+Eligible individuals from Hong Kong currently can come to the U.K. for six months without a visa.
+They will have the right to live and work in the country for five years.
+After that, they will be allowed to apply for settled status and then again for citizenship.

-Those eligible can access the British job market at any skill level and without a salary threshold, but will not have access to public funds.
+Those eligible can access the British job market at any skill level and without a salary threshold, but won’t have access to public funds.

-“The U.K. has a strong historic relationship with the people of Hong Kong and we are keeping our promise to them to uphold their freedoms,” Home Secretary Priti Patel said.

-Those who come to the UK through the new pathway will be able to apply to settle in Britain permanently once they have lived in the U.K. for five years.
-Then after a further 12 months, they can apply for British citizenship.
+The U.K. introduced a special, limited type of British nationality in the 1980s for people who were a “British dependent territories citizen by connection with Hong Kong.”
+The passports did not confer nationality or the automatic right to live and work in Britain, but entitled holders to consular assistance from U.K. diplomatic posts.

 Britain handed over Hong Kong, its former colony, to Chinese rule in 1997 under a “One Country, Two Systems” framework that was supposed to guarantee the city a high degree of autonomy and Western-style civil liberties not seen on mainland China.